Language selection

 The industry continues to work with TC to improve these rules.

 In October 2015, Transport Canada approved a strengthened Rule 112 of the Canadian Rail Operating Rules respecting train securement.
-The revised rules provide industry with a comprehensive handbrake application chart to respond to various operating situations, which, once applied, must be confirmed by another employee with the appropriate level of knowledge.
-In addition to handbrakes, railway equipment must be secured by additional physical means listed in the rules when unattended on main track, siding track, subdivision track and high risk locations.
+The revised rules provide industry with a comprehensive hand brake application chart to respond to various operating situations, which, once applied, must be confirmed by another employee with the appropriate level of knowledge.
+In addition to hand brakes, railway equipment must be secured by additional physical means listed in the rules when unattended on main track, siding track, subdivision track and high-risk locations.

 Oversight of the new rules has been integrated into TC’s oversight plan and continues to be an area of priority.
 TC has allocated additional funding to support increased inspection capacity and improved training for stronger and more consistent oversight of the movement of dangerous goods by rail across the country.
-While the new Rule 112 is more comprehensive, TC’s Railway Safety Inspectors have not found that industry is unclear on the application of the rule.
+While the new Rule 112 is more comprehensive, TC’s Railway Safety inspectors have not found that industry is unclear on the application of the rule.
 However, when non-compliance is found, appropriate action is taken.

 The total number of occurrences involving uncontrolled movements has remained unchanged in the past year (i.e., 42 occurrences in 2016 compared to 42 occurrences in 2015 and a 5-year average of 39).
 The Board recognizes that uncontrolled movements cover numerous operational scenarios, including situations when employees are actively assembling trains.
-Of the 42 occurrences in 2016, 27 of these involved uncontrolled movements where the securement was inadequate.
+Of the 42 occurrences in 2016, 27 involved uncontrolled movements where the securement was inadequate.
 This was a decrease of 6 as compared to 2015 when there were 33 similar occurrences.
 However, the number of these occurrences in 2016 was slightly higher than the 5‑year average of about 26.

 Situations where inadequate securement has resulted in uncontrolled movements include